facebookexperimental/libunifex/doc/api_reference.md

 })
 ```

-Note that the context and callback pointer MUST be obtained from the actually
+Note that the context and callback pointers MUST be obtained from the actually
 preserved instance; copying/moving of the opaque callback object invalidates them.

 #### Additional customizations of the sender